Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Note: you can get by with cotton if you know for a fact that day will be dry, but skip cotton year round in moist conditions.

-I've also seen hikers wear nylon shorts over long underwear bottoms or tights - an interesting fashion statement which has never appealed to me because I like my knees to be unencumbered on the trail as much as possible.
+I've also seen hikers wear nylon shorts over long underwear bottoms or tights - an interesting fashion statement.

 Summer hiking clothes are super simple: